 Testing Food Reactions Using The Coca Pulse Test

-Thankfully there is a simpler option for determining if certain foods are your friend or foe compliments of an immunologist named Arthur F. Coca who discovered a method of testing reactions to specific foods that requires no equipment and can be done by anyone in their own home at no cost.
+Thankfully there is a simpler option for determining if certain foods are your friend or foe, compliments of an immunologist named Arthur F. Coca who discovered a method of testing reactions to specific foods that requires no equipment and can be done by anyone at no cost.
 Dr. Coca’s theory was that if someone has a sensitivity or allergy to a food, it would cause a stress response in the body indicated by an accelerated heart rate.
+NOTE: If you have an anaphylactic allergy to a food/substance, DO NOT attempt to test it!
+See your doctor or allergist and do not rely on home remedies or testing to treat severe allergies or reactions.

 Dr. Coca’s wife who was a medical researcher was diagnosed with a debilitating case of angina pectoris (chest pain or discomfort due to coronary heart disease) and given a five-year life expectancy by two cardiologists.
 She noticed that her attacks would occur within a few minutes of eating and began to realize that it was always after eating certain foods.
 She would eat these offending foods and inevitably her pulse would speed up and she would have an attack of angina.